 Edinburgh Food Prices

-> Food in Edinburgh wouldn’t be too bad if it weren’t for the British Pound — but you can still eat without spending a ton.
+Food in Edinburgh wouldn’t be too bad if it wasn’t for the British Pound—but you can still eat without spending a ton.
 Like always, venture to where the locals eat to get the best deal and quality food.
-Also, you need to try some fine scotch, so set aside a little money for a tasting (a tour will run from £14-£40, depending how much scotch you want to sample).
+Also, you need to try some fine scotch, so set aside a little money for a tasting (a tour will run from £20-£40, depending on how much scotch you want to sample).

-> - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
+- Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).

 - Singapore Coffee House: This tiny cafe serves up all kinds of tasty breakfast dishes.

 - The Haven Cafe: Stop in for a proper traditional Scottish fry-up breakfast.

 - Tani Modi: Another breakfast place that offers great value for the money.

 - Sicilian Pastry Shop: A wide range of delicious pastries.